READING GAMES FOR KIDS

 Going to the Movies (Basic Code Sentences)

 Get your popcorn ready!
 This game combines both reading and math skills.
 Directions included.
-A very good reading game for teaching the basic code.
+A very good reading activity for teaching the basic code.

 Flower Long Vowel Game (Advanced Code)